mentebinaria/retoolkit/README.md

 ## What?

 This is a collection of tools you may like if you are interested on reverse engineering and/or malware analysis on x86 and x64 Windows systems.
-After installing this program, you'll have to ways to access the tools:
+After installing this program, you'll have two ways to access the tools:

 * Double-click the `retoolkit` icon in the Desktop.
 * Right-click on a file, choose `Send to -> retoolkit`.
 This way the selected file is passed as argument to the desired program.